webadvanced/Structuremap-MVC3/readme.markdown

             return ObjectFactory.Container;
         }

 This configuration will *just work* for any Interfaces and concrete implementations that follow the default convention and are part of the MVC project.
-I.E. ISomeInterface.cs implemented with SomeInterface.cs
+I.E. ISomeService.cs implemented with SomeService.cs